Gubaer/josm-scripting-plugin/docs/v2/handling-layers.md

 josm.open('/my/data/file.osm')
 ```

-Alternatively, you can create a data layer for a dataset, in particual for a dataset
+Alternatively, you can create a data layer for a dataset, in particular for a dataset
 which has been [downloaded][josm/api/Api] from the central OSM server.

 ```js